Best TV Technology? Projector vs OLED vs LED vs LCD vs Plasma

 Projector

-Projectors and surround sound systems have become more popular in homes during recent years.
-They are great for watching the big game, having a cozy movie night or watching the latest episode of your favorite show.
-A video projector is used to display the picture.
+Projectors and surround sound systems have recently become more prevalent in homes.
+They are great for watching the big game, having a cozy movie night, or watching the latest episode of your favorite show.
+A video projector displays the picture.
 Television programming can be cast much larger than on the average TV (100″ and larger for outdoor screens, a size that would be prohibitively expensive for a flatscreen TV), giving it the feel that you’re at the cinema.

-One thing to note is the bulb for a projector needs replaced every few years (2,000 to 3,000 hours of viewing for older models, 5,000+ for newer ones), and the bulbs are expensive (they run into the hundreds of dollars), so this is an added cost to consider for down the road.
-The actual bulb price depends on the projector model, although we recommend avoiding third-party bulbs, as they can cause all sorts of problems — this is one thing you’ll want to get straight from the manufacturer.
+One thing to note is the bulb for a projector needs to be replaced every few years (2,000 to 3,000 hours of viewing for older models, 5,000+ for newer ones), and the bulbs are expensive (they run into the hundreds of dollars), so this is an added cost to consider for down the road.
+The actual bulb price depends on the projector model, although we recommend avoiding third-party bulbs, as they can cause all sorts of problems.
+This is one thing you’ll want to get straight from the manufacturer.

 Best Features Of Each Technology

-Video game players, in particular, are fond of asking this question when searching for the right television.
-The answer to this question, however, is that “it depends.”
-Burn-in is going to be a problem with any video projection technology if you leave a static picture on the screen for long enough.
+Image burn will be a problem with any video projection technology if you leave a static picture on the screen long enough.
 A projector does not suffer from burn-in since the image beams onto a separate screen.

-Leave a video game menu, for example, on plasma, LED or LCD screen for long enough and you will discover a lovely burned-in image on the screen.
-As with the lifespan of a television, the problem of burn-in can be an issue for any television technology, except projectors, based on how you use the TV.
-When it comes to burn in, LED televisions may have less potential for developing burn-in than LCD or plasma depending upon their use.
+If you leave a video game menu, for example, on a plasma, LED, or LCD screen for long enough, you will discover a lovely burned-in image on the screen.
+As with a television’s lifespan, the problem of burn-in can be an issue for any television technology, except projectors, based on how you use the TV.
+When it comes to burn-in, QLED and LED televisions also have less potential for developing burn-in than other options.

 Winner: Projector